-Thermo mechanically treated bar manufactured under heat process with applying deformation during process to enhance their tensile strength.
+- Thermo mechanically treated bar manufactured under heat process with applying deformation during the process to enhance their tensile strength.

-TMT bars used when High yield strength deformed bar were not meet the criteria to select it for construction.
+- TMT bars used when High yield strength deformed bar was not meet the criteria to select it for construction.

-Thermo mechanically treated bars generally used to protect structure against earthquake and other type of natural disaster.
+- Thermo mechanically treated bars generally used to protect structures against earthquakes and other types of natural disasters.